cilium/cilium/Documentation/bpf.rst

 BPF consists of eleven 64 bit registers with 32 bit subregisters, a program counter and a 512 byte large BPF stack space.
 Registers are named ``r0`` - ``r10``.
-The operating mode is 64 bit by default, the 32 bit subregisters can only be accessed through special ALU operations.
+The operating mode is 64 bit by default, the 32 bit subregisters can only be accessed through special arithmetic logic unit (ALU) operations.
 The 32-bit lower subregisters zero-extend into 64-bit when they are being written to.

 Register ``r10`` is the only register which is read-only and contains the frame pointer address in order to access the BPF stack space.
 The remaining ``r0`` - ``r9``